luispedro/jug/docs/source/bash.rst

 **Creating run_workers.sh**
+Create a new file called run_workers.sh and paste the following, but *be sure to modify the script!* There are a few things to
+modify: the number of workers, the name of your jug python code, and where to send the output.

-Create a new file called run_workers.sh and paste the following, but *be sure to modify the variable!* This script assumes that all slave machines can run the same number of jug processes without being overloaded.
+Number of Workers: This script assumes that all slave machines can run the same number of jug processes without being overloaded.
 I would generally recommend setting the number of jug processes to be slightly lower than the total number of hardware threads your slave machine can support.
-For example, each of my slave machines has 12 hardware threads (6 cores, 2 threads each), so I've set to run 10 jug processes per slave machine
+For example, each of my slave machines has 12 hardware threads (6 cores, 2 threads each), so I've set to run 10 jug processes per slave machine.

+Name of script: Below, the name of my jug script is benchmark_jug.py.
+Yours is likely different, so please update

+Output redirection: I'm outputing stdout and stderr /mnt/localhd .
+If your jug tasks do not use stdout or stderr, then perhaps just do `jug execute <my_jug>.py &> /dev/null &` to redirect everything to /dev/null.
+If you actually want output, make sure that the directory you're using for output (in my case /mnt/localhd) is NOT shared by NFS, or your workers on different machines will be overwriting the same file.
+Or be a boss and upgrade this script to read in the hostname ;-)

 ::